English-speaking Quebecers: Montreal

 Most of Quebec's English-speaking population resides in the Montreal region on the Island of Montreal.
 The population is concentrated in the West Island and in the western half of Montreal's urban core, where there is a large network of English-language educational, social, cultural, economic, and medical institutions.
+However, there are smaller English-speaking communities in the east end as well, notably Saint-Leonard and Rivière-des-Prairies.

 The earliest English-speaking people arrived in Montreal at the beginning of the British regime in the second half of the 18th century.
 By 1831 the majority of the population were of British origin.
 American merchants, United Empire Loyalists and Anglo-Scot Protestants founded Quebec's public and private English-language institutions and would represent Quebec's elite merchant and financial classes up until the 1960s; the heritage of this era remains in neighbourhoods such as Westmount and the Golden Square Mile.